wp-plugins/scormi/readme.txt

 === Plugin Name ===
-Plugin Name: Scormi
+Plugin Name: Scormi for Google Analytics & Moz
 Plugin URI: http://scormi.net
-Description: Scormi generates a daily Google Analytics and Moz report
+Description: Easily view your Google Analytics activity and Moz SEO information with an automatic, daily report.
-Tags: Google Analytics, Moz, Metrics, Analytics, SEO
+Tags: Google Analytics, Moz, StatCounter, Web Analytics, SEO, API, Page rank, website traffic.
 Author: Aleksey Korenkov & Dave Goodwin
-Contributors: Team Scormi
+Contributors: Aleksey Korenkov & Dave Goodwin
 Requires at least: 4.0
 Tested up to: 4.2.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Scormi creates a daily report from your Google Analytics and Moz information.
+Easily view your Google Analytics activity and Moz SEO information with an automatic, daily report.

 == Description ==
-Scormi creates an easy-to-read, daily report from your Google Analytics and Moz information.
+Scormi (Score Me) creates an easy-to-read, daily report from your Google Analytics and Moz information.
 The report can be viewed in the WordPress admin and automatically emailed to you if you enable this option.

-The report summarizes basic web analytics information such as
+Includes

 * Number of Visitors & Unique Pageviews
 * Top pages information